Dynamic Inventory Management with Mean-Field Competition: Model with Competition

 \subsection{Mean-Field Optimization Problem}

-The intensity function $\lambda(\delta,\overline{\delta})$ for the representative agent states that her sales depend on both her own quote and the mean quote of all agents.
+The intensity function $\lambda(\delta,\overline{\delta})$ for the representative agent states that her sales depend on both her own spread and the mean spread of all agents.
 We assume that $\lambda$ is twice differentiable in both inputs.
 According to \cite{dockner1988optimal}, the intensity $\lambda$ should satisfy the following assumptions:

-Condition \eqref{eqn:DerivativeAgainstOwnQuote}-\eqref{eqn:DerivativeProduct} are standard assumptions in competition theory.
-Condition \eqref{eqn:DerivativeAgainstOwnQuote} is equivalent to assuming a downward-sloping demand curve, that is, with a fixed mean quote a lower price quoted from the representative agent leads to higher demand.
-Condition \eqref{eqn:DerivativeAgainstOtherQuote} states that an increase in the mean quote causes the sales of the representative agent to rise.
-Condition \eqref{eqn:DerivativeSum} implies that if all agents raise their quotes by the same amount, their sales will decrease simultaneously.
-Condition \eqref{eqn:DerivativeProduct} implies that the higher the mean quote, the more difficult it is for the representative agent to increase her probability of selling by reducing her own quote.
-Conversely, if the mean quote is higher, the representative agent will lose market share more quickly when she raises her quote.
-Condition \eqref{eqn:TechniqueOne} is a technical condition, originating from the strict concavity of the Hamiltonian with respect to quote (i.e., the control variable).
+Conditions \eqref{eqn:DerivativeAgainstOwnQuote}-\eqref{eqn:DerivativeProduct} are standard assumptions in competition theory.
+Condition \eqref{eqn:DerivativeAgainstOwnQuote} is equivalent to assuming a downward-sloping demand curve, that is, with a fixed mean spread a lower spread quoted from the representative agent leads to higher demand.
+Condition \eqref{eqn:DerivativeAgainstOtherQuote} states that an increase in the mean spread causes the sales of the representative agent to rise.
+Condition \eqref{eqn:DerivativeSum} implies that if all agents raise their spreads by the same amount, their sales will decrease simultaneously.
+Condition \eqref{eqn:DerivativeProduct} implies that the higher the mean spread, the easier it is for the representative agent to increase her probability of selling by reducing her own spread.
+Conversely, if the mean spread is higher, the representative agent will lose market share more quickly when she raises her spread.
+Condition \eqref{eqn:TechniqueOne} is a technical condition, originating from the strict concavity of the Hamiltonian with respect to spread (i.e., the control variable).

 We assume that the instantaneous intensity $\lambda$ is of the following form similar to \cite[(4.2)]{chenavaz2021dynamic}